 Just the Facts about Castle Hill Inn

-Rooms and suites from $440 to $1750 (depending on room/suite and season).
-The $50 per day resort fee (per room) includes on-site activities, the beach, yoga classes, and a full cook-to-order breakfast featuring Lobster Hash and French Press coffee.
+Rooms, suites, and cottages from $595 to $2,300 per night (depending on day of week and season). includes on-site activities, the beach, use of bicycles, yoga classes, and a full cook-to-order breakfast, and more.